OpenUAV Cloud Testbed: a Collaborative Design Studio for Field Robotics: System Design

 \subsubsection{Secure Shell FileSystem (SSHFS)}

-Secure Shell FileSystem allows you to mount a remote file system using Secure Shell File Transfer protocol (SFTP) \cite{hoskins2006sshfs}.
-Through SSHFS, the OpenUAV testbed provides an easy remote file access mechanism to simulation directories by having it mounted as a remote filesystem in your local machine.
-An SSH server running inside the container can also act as a remote code execution environment, which is useful for Integrated Development Environments like PyCharm~\cite{pyc}.
+Secure Shell FileSystem allows users to mount a remote file system using the Secure Shell File Transfer Protocol (SFTP) \cite{hoskins2006sshfs}.
+Through SSHFS, the OpenUAV allows users to utilize their local IDE for code development.
+This feature requires a port to be exposed on the server and hence is provided based on user requirements.